Requirements for the Major in Sociology (SOC)

 In addition to the required courses above, students must complete an additional 18 credits of coursework from among all sociology course offerings.

 Only six credits of independent study courses (SOC 447, 487, 488, 495, 496) may be used toward the requirements of 18 elective credits in sociology.

 B. Study in Related Areas

-At least three courses (nine credits) chosen from one of the following related social sciences: Africana studies (only those courses with designator AFS), anthropology, child and family studies, economics, history, linguistics, political science, psychology, and women's studies (only those WST courses crosslisted with social sciences courses).
+At least three courses (nine credits) chosen from one of the following related social sciences: Africana studies (only those courses with designator AFS), anthropology (only those courses with designator ANT), economics, history, linguistics, political science, psychology, and women's studies.
 Credits from applied social science professions such as social work, police science, education, and management science are not applicable.
-Courses that are crosslisted with a sociology course do not satisfy this requirement.

 C. Upper-Division Writing Requirement